-At the Oberkotter Foundation, we fund programs that promote listening and spoken language (LSL) for children who are deaf or hard of hearing.
+At the Oberkotter Foundation, we fund programs in the United States that promote listening and spoken language (LSL) for children who are deaf or hard of hearing.
 We intentionally place children and their families at the center of everything we do and we want the organizations and policies we support to surround children and families with integrated programs and services to address their needs.

 The concept of a family journey anchors our work supporting opportunities for children who are deaf or hard of hearing to reach their full potential.
 Although no two journeys are exactly alike, families generally take a number of the same, definitive steps on their paths with their children.
 These steps include the initial hearing screening, diagnosis of hearing loss, decisions about the language and literacy outcomes they want for their child and enrollment in early intervention.